LittleCaps/LittleCaps.github.io/_posts/2023-04-01-Region-Spec.md

 <!--more-->

-# Flow Diagram
+#

 # Position Angle

-The Definition of position angle of RGS is "the astronomical position angle gives the angular distance of the RGS dispersion axis measured from the celestial North towards East".
+The Definition of **position angle** of RGS is "the astronomical position angle gives the angular distance of the RGS dispersion axis measured from the celestial North towards East".